SmearyTundra/nonparametric-analysis-US-dairy-production-consumption/README.md

 This project was developed for the course of "Nonparametric Statistics" held at Politecnico di Milano in the academic year 2022-2023.

-We present a nonparametric analysis of the evolution of dairy production and consumption in the United States from 1980 to 2021.
-Nonparametric methods do not rely on assumptions about the underlying probability distributions of the data, making them useful for analyzing datasets with complex or unknown distributions.
-Through the use of statistical techniques such as frequency distributions, cross-tabulations, and trend analysis, this report aims to provide a comprehensive understanding of the trends and patterns in the US dairy industry over the past 42 years.
+This report presents a nonparametric analysis of the evolution of dairy production and consumption in the United States from 1980 to 2021.
+It starts from the needs of a stakeholders which is about to enter the market and step-by-step presents our analysis and the findings to provide meaningful information to optimize production and pricing.
+We also provide an outlier analysis in terms of years and, in the last part, a spatial analysis and a clustering of the types of cheese.

 <!-- omit from toc -->
 # Table of contents